 A minor is a good way to acquire a significant proficiency level in a given language.
 In addition, by minoring, students gain formal documentation on their transcripts.
 This documentation can be very useful when being considered by prospective employers in a wide variety of fields, in applications to graduate school, and in other career or personal pursuits.

 Credits by Examination

 The CLEP exam is availabe for French, German and Spanish, and the Dantes exam for Spanish only.
 The Advising and Testing Center also evaluates AP exam results for potential course credit.
-Please contact the UAA Advising and Testing Center for more information.
+Please contact the UAA Testing Center for more information.

 Students who are placed in upper-level courses may receive up to eight credits (two regular language courses' worth) of lower-level coursework when they pass the upper-lever class with a grade of A or B. For example, a student who passes a 202 class with an A may receive credit for 201 and 102.